 Flink logo

 Flink is an online grocery shopping application based in Germany with a bold, consumer-focused mission: to deliver orders within minutes at supermarket prices.
-It is possible due to the smooth cooperation of multiple applications addressing each step of the delivery process, including mobile apps for the end-users and the e-commerce system, for riders, pickers, and the ERP system.
+It's possible due to the smooth cooperation of multiple applications addressing each step of the delivery process, including mobile apps for the end-users and the e-commerce system, for drivers, pickers, and the ERP system.

 Flink attracted investors at a record pace and is already available in over 60 cities across four countries.
 Flink now reaches up to 10 million customers.

 Product and business management from Monterail are amazing.
 They make sure that we are happy as a client and they are willing to go as far as possible to make sure that the clients’ requirements are met.
-Ahmed Khalil HEAD OF ENGINEERING AT FLINK
+It was a superb cooperation.

 Scope and Highlights